catherineticzon/catherineticzon.github.io/_pages/about.md

 * Working as an Evaluation Coordinator at the Center on Research and Evaluation at SMU
 * Currently pursuing a Master of Science in Data Science
 * Hobbies include: working out, running, yoga, bouldering, reading & taking care of my plants

+Check out the *projects* tab to see what I've been working on!